defold/doc/docs/en/manuals/ios.md

 ## Creating an iOS application bundle

-When you have the code signing identity and privisioning profile, you are ready to create a stand alone application bundle for your game from the editor.
+When you have the code signing identity and provisioning profile, you are ready to create a stand alone application bundle for your game from the editor.
 Simply select <kbd>Project ▸ Bundle... ▸ iOS Application...</kbd> from the menu.

 ![Signing iOS bundle](images/ios/sign_bundle.png)